jspecht3/terminal-tutorial/README.md

 However, the terminal cannot work without the shell, which is the brains of the operation.
 The shell interprets your keyboard inputs and the decides what the terminal should display.

 For most intents and purposes, the terminal and shell can be used interchangably because of their inextricable linkage.
-However, if you are ever confused as to which is which, the shell can be thought of as the "coding language" and the terminal can be thought of as the "outputted display".
+However, if you are ever confused as to which is which, the shell can be thought of as the "coding language" and the terminal can be thought of as the "GUI".

 ## Nomenclature